ShiraAnaki130/OOP_Ex3/README.md

 The project code is basically a 'translation' from the OOP_Ex2 project's code, which about programming a directional weighted graph in Java.

+The main idea of the project is to examine the tests results of this project compare to the same code program in Java, and in NetWorkX's python library, and concluding which of the program environment is preferable.

 ### About the graph:

 ***description:***